 Got the gist?

 Beacons aren’t a new technology, in fact they’re almost a decade old by now.
-But they’re underestimated in the world of retail loyalty apps.
+But they can be underestimated, and often overlooked.
 The attention usually goes to geofences, and that makes sense.
-However, having both technologies in the arsenal can be hugely beneficial to your customers in-store experience.
-It’s the reason people download loyalty apps, they want to feel like an individual in a sea of customers, with their own deals and product recommendations.
-That’s a big part of building brand loyalty, at least I think so.
+However, having both technologies in the arsenal can be hugely beneficial to your customers' indoor experience.
+For instance, it’s the reason people download retail loyalty apps, they want to feel like an individual in a sea of customers, with their own deals and product recommendations.
+That’s an effective avenue in building brand loyalty, and one of many benefits of using beacons.

 If you want to know more about how beacons work, feel free to contact us!